 The memory still puts a cold hand on my heart.

 What is Brian’s genius?
 (Watch out.
-It’s a trick question unless you have read The Genius in Children: Encouraging Character, Curiosity and Creativity in Children.)
+It’s a trick question unless you have read The Genius in Every Child: Encouraging Character, Curiosity and Creativity in Children.)

 Transcending strengths and weaknesses, genius guides us in the expression of our character and the discovery of our calling.